mmshahria/GlassboardTech-API-Reference/Deals/GET List deals.md

 > A close can represent the close of the entire deal or just a subset of investments (i.e. a tranche).

+<strong>page </strong> `number`

+The current page of results returned for the API call.
+This can be used as a query string parameter.

 <strong>perPage</strong> `number`

-The total count of deals returned per page.
+The total count of deals or results returned per page.
 This can be specified as a query string parameter.

 <strong>totalCount</strong> `number`

-Total count of the deals list the API call returned.
+Total count of the deals or results the API call returned.